jarss/TAONAW/content/Help Desk Head Desk/my-new-sonya6000.md

 ## Footnotes {#footnotes}

 [^fn:1]: One difference between cameras and smartphones that I learned early on: there's no huge difference between a 2 year old, a 5 year old and even a 10 year old cameras.
 I'm sure for professional photographers there are some important factors to consider, but at the same time I have a feeling that folks who have been taking photos for years know how to get great photos from old and new cameras.
-With a phone, you're expect to buy a new one every 2 or 3 years, with cameras, it's more about investing in what you already have.
+With a phone, you're expect to buy a new one every 2 or 3 years, with cameras, it's more about investing in what you already have. :EXPORT\_HUGO\_SECTION: Help Desk Head Desk :EXPORT\_FILE\_NAME: my-new-sonya6000 :EXPORT\_HUGO\_PUBLISHDATE: 2019-11-08: